quangogage/Linux-Config/README.md

 Currently using the [Kickstart](https://github.com/nvim-lua/kickstart.nvim) as my base template with some minor modifications.
 In order to use this neovim config, place `init.lua` from this repo into `~/.config/nvim/`

+## Neovide
+Right now I'm trying out the [Neovide](https://github.com/neovide/neovide) GUI.
+If you want to try it out, install their latest release's AppImage from their github, and place it in `~/My Programs`.
+That, alongside the custom alias in `.bashrc` will allow the ability to run it from the terminal.

 ## Gnome terminal config
 ###### I know, I am ashamed using this terminal...
 **View > Preferences > Profiles > $UNNAMED**